 - Proof of any relevant legal name change if necessary.

 Listed below are the different preferences used to issue a family-based visas.
+Talk to a Guadalajara immigration attorney to find out the eligibility requirements for these preference categories.

 - First Preference F-1 – Unmarried daughters and sons of U.S. citizens, and their minor children if any;